clojurists-together/clojuriststogether.org/content/news/2020/summer-of-bugs-update-2020.md

 [here](https://github.com/borkdude/clj-kondo/issues/811).

-After more experimentation I decided that the transformation should happen direcly on rewrite-clj nodes in order to preserve location information.
+After more experimentation I decided that the transformation should happen directly on rewrite-clj nodes in order to preserve location information.
 This led to the current implementation of the `:analyze-call` hook, documented [here](https://github.com/borkdude/clj-kondo/blob/master/doc/config.md#hooks).
 Additionally, some library specific example config + hook code is provided